 Ease of Use

 How easy is it to deposit funds, spend cash, and perform other basic tasks with your second chance checking account?
-Current makes it easy to deposit checks by taking a few pictures.
-The app offers a seamless dashboard experience that doesn’t have much of a learning curve.
+These banks make it easy to deposit checks by taking a few pictures.
+Their accompanying app commonly offers a seamless dashboard experience that doesn’t have much of a learning curve.
 If a bank is difficult to use, consider another account.
 You can try a demo or read reviews to gauge the simplicity or complexity of each bank.
 It is important to remember that you have many choices.
 If you don’t like the experience, don’t try to make it work when a better option is available.

 Interest Rates and Fees

-High fees can make a checking account more trouble than it’s worth.
+High fees can cause more trouble for a checking account than it’s worth.
 Review each bank’s terms and conditions to see how much you will get charged for having a bank account.
 Many second chance banks have monthly maintenance fees and other costs.
 While some second chance banks have reasonable fees, others charge monthly fees that can feel excessive.
-You should also look for savings accounts with high-interest rates.
+You should also look for savings accounts with high interest rates.
 If you have to store money in the bank, you might as well earn a respectable return.
-For example, you can earn a 4% bonus on the money you store in a Current savings account.

 Low Opening and Minimum Deposits